We glamorize entrepreneurship. This can be seen in the things that we read, and that get covered in the

 One more credibility builder is venture capitalist backing; after all, getting piles of cash adds another element to the story, and journalists know that VCs do their homework and kick the tires pretty well before they invest in companies.

 We first noticed this phenomenen not long ago, while assisting the crowdfunding platform Return on Change (one of their key differentiators is that they are making it easier for a wider range of investors to purchase shares in young companies; Kickstarter offers other types of remuneration, see this article by RoC CEO Sang Lee on Forbes ).
-It seemed that much of the great press around crowdfunding platforms was actually more about the companies that were raising funds.
+It seemed that much of the great press around crowdfunding platforms such as GoFundMe and the others, was actually more about the companies that were raising funds.

 More recently, while we were working with a new client, the teams huddled to try to better understand why another company in the space was getting so much buzz.